Sonya Kurzweil, Ph.D., Director, Psychotherapist

 Instructor in Psychology, Harvard Medical School

 Dr. Kurzweil is a licensed psychologist and certified school psychologist with experience in clinical and developmental research.
 She received her B.S. in Education from the University of Michigan and her graduate training at Tufts University: M.Ed in Child Study, M.S. in Psychology and Ph.D. in Psychology.
 She has done clinical training at the Human Relations Service in Wellesley MA and postdoctoral fellowships at Boston Children’s Hospital and Massachusetts General Hospital.
 She has worked at both Boston Children’s Hospital and the Massachusetts General Hospital.
-She founded Sonya Kurzweil Developmental Center (SKDC) which is a nonprofit organization, in 1995.
+In 1995, she founded Sonya Kurzweil Developmental Center (SKDC), as a nonprofit organization, to provide mental health services for women, children, parents and families.
+Dr. Kurzweil has been Clinical Instructor in Psychology at Harvard Medical School since 2001.

 |